Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Her name’s Ava Ríos.
 She’s a journalist for ESNN."

 "We know her," Allison said, coolly.
-"She’s...pushy.
+"She’s... pushy.
 She ambushed us at the jump array after the attack in Omaha."

 "Yup.
 That means she’ a *good* journalist," Kevin said.
 "It’s a dirty job."